View All

 A high-level, multi-paradigm programming language with an object-oriented approach, Python is designed to be highly extensible, with multiple compact modules, including a multi-functional math module.

-Here, we explore the different ways in which Python can calculate a very specific mathematical functionality – square roots – with or without the use of its math and cmath modules.
+Here, we explore the different ways in which Square Roots in Python can calculate a very specific mathematical functionality – square roots – with or without the use of its math and cmath modules.

 Enroll for the Machine Learning Course from the World’s top Universities.
 Earn Masters, Executive PGP, or Advanced Certificate Programs to fast-track your career.